reinaldogpn/reinaldogpn/README.md

 -->

-- 😄 Pronouns: He/Him
 - 🔭 I’m currently working on deep learning and image classification.
-- ⚡ Fun fact: I'm kinda lasy 😄 I love to learn about powershell/shell scripts so I can automate my tasks!
+- ⚡ Fun fact: I'm a curious person and I love to learn about powershell/shell scripts so I can automate my tasks!

 <div align="center">
   <a href="https://github.com/reinaldogpn">